 Published by BookTower Publishing April 2013 ISBN 978 0 9557163 4 7

 The wartime story of codebreaking has almost exclusively centred around Allied successes, particularly that of Bletchley Park.
-However, the Germans in particular were extremely active in codebreaking and had their successes.
+However, the Germans, in particular, were extremely active in codebreaking and had their successes.
 But it was not until after the war that the extent or otherwise of their triumphs could be gauged.
 With the war in Europe at an end, in April-May 1945 British and American codebreaking teams hunted for their German counterparts to find out just how good they had been.
 There were lessons to be learned for the post-war period for Western intelligence.

 This fascinating insight into German cryptography shows how they understood that the Enigma cipher machine had weaknesses and that they had various ingenious machines either developed or under development as the war drew to a close.
-Lack of resources – and running out of time – put paid to any major operational deployment of this machinery, but underlines the fact that German ingenuity came close to a situation where they would have made Bletchley Park’s task almost impossible.
+Lack of resources – and running out of time – put paid to any significant operational deployment of this machinery, but underlines the fact that German ingenuity came close to a situation where they would have made Bletchley Park’s task almost impossible.

 This book is a shorter edited version of declassified TICOM documents (amounting to approximately 1000 pages) that are available on the NSA’s website.
-The original documents were prepared by codebreakers and therefore contain technical descriptions.

 Pen & Sword.
 Published July 2011.
 ISBN 978 1 84884 510 7